2025–26 USC Trojans women's basketball team

 The 2025–26 USC Trojans women's basketball team represented the University of Southern California during the 2025–26 NCAA Division I women's basketball season.
-The Trojans are led by fifth-year head coach Lindsay Gottlieb, and played their home games at the Galen Center in Los Angeles, California.
+The Trojans were led by fifth-year head coach Lindsay Gottlieb, and played their home games at the Galen Center in Los Angeles, California.
 This marks the program's second season as a member of the Big Ten Conference.

 Previous season

-The Trojans finished the 2024–25 season 31–4, 17–1 in Big Ten play win the regular season Big Ten title.
+The Trojans finished the 2024–25 season 31–4, 17–1 in Big Ten play to win the regular season Big Ten title.
 As the No. 1 seed in the Big Ten tournament, they defeated Indiana in the quarterfinals and Michigan in the semifinals before losing to UCLA in the championship game.
-They received an at-large bid to the NCAA tournament as No. 1 seed in the Spokane Region 4 where defeated UNC Greensboro and Mississippi State to advanced to the sweet sixteen where they defeated Kansas State before losing to national champion in a rematch of last year's elite eight to UConn.
+They received an at-large bid to the NCAA tournament as the No. 1 seed in the Spokane Region 4, where they defeated UNC Greensboro and Mississippi State to advance to the sweet sixteen, where they defeated Kansas State before losing to national champion in a rematch of last year's elite eight to UConn.